 After surviving the winter months, we’ve learned that we absolutely need to schedule some warm weather fun during Tad and Lily's week off from school.
-We are all too happy to hop down to Florida for some much-needed sunshine, which usually means a spring break trip to Universal Orlando Resort!
+We're all too happy to hop down to Florida for some much-needed sunshine, which usually means a spring break trip to Universal Orlando Resort!

 While we love visiting any time we can, spring break ranks just behind the weeks of Christmas and New Year's as some of the busiest times to visit Universal Orlando.
 As many students head to Hogwarts during their muggle school break, you'll want to be prepared to maximize your trip.